squidfunk/protobluff/docs/getting-started.md

 pb_journal_destroy(&journal);
 ```

-At first, the name, email and id of the person are written, and afterwards
+First the name, email and id of the person are written and then the two phone
-the two phone numbers.
-However, the order of operations is not important.
+numbers.
+However, the order of operations is not important. protobluff will
-protobluff will ensure that the fields are written in the right place, so we
+ensure that the fields are written in the right place, so we could also write
-could also write the name, then create the mobile phone number again, add the
+the name, then create the mobile phone number, add the email and id, change the
-email and id, change the phone number, and add the home phone number last.
+phone number again and add the home phone number last.
+The result will be the
-The result will be the same.
+same.
 See the examples folder for more usage examples.

 ## Linking